Jonathan-Goldstein/Horeison-Code-Refactor/README.md

 https://jonathan-goldstein.github.io/Horeison-Code-Refactor

-# Below are images showing the functional webpages:
+# Below is an image showing the website homepage:

 ## The landing page: